 IRS commuter benefits

-As a result of the American Taxpayer Relief Act of 2012 (HR 8), Federal law allows employers three ways to reduce the cost of commuting via public transportation (bus, train, ferry or registered vanpool) or qualified parking for employees.
+Today, commuter benefits have joined health, retirement and disability at the top of the list of voluntary benefits offered to employees by their employers.
+Federal law allows employers three ways to reduce the cost of commuting via public transportation (bus, vanpool, train or ferry) for employees.
 Companies can offer employees:

-- $245 per employee per month for vanpool, bus, ferry, rail (all public transportation)
+- $255 per employee per month for vanpool, bus, rail, ferry (all public transportation)

-- $245 per employee per month for qualified parking, or
+- $255 per employee per month for qualified parking

-- $490 per month per employee for both public transportation and qualified parking.
+- $510 per employee per month for a combination of public transportation and parking

-When the employee pays part or all of the cost of public transportation via a pre-tax payroll deduction, the employee can set aside up to $245 a month of pre-tax income.
-The employee saves federal withholding and FICA payroll taxes on the amount deducted.
+An employee may pay part of all of the cost of public transportation with pre-tax income via a payroll deduction; the employee can set aside up to $255 per month of pretax income during 2016 tax year.
+The employee saves federal withholding and FICA payroll taxes on the amount of deducted.
 The employer saves paying FICA on the amount deducted.
-Employees may also share the cost with employers using after tax income.
-Pre-tax payroll deductions are referenced in the Internal Revenue Code, Section 132(F), as amended by TEA-21, Title IX, Section 910.
+Pre-tax payroll deductions are referenced in the Internal Revenue Code, Section 132(f) as amended by TEA-21, Title IX, Section 910.

 Bicycle Benefits Allowed -